 A Voice Teacher is Critical.
 How Do You Look For One?

-There’s always something new to learn, regardless if you are a complete beginner or a seasoned singer, it is necessary to keep up and be evaluated by someone that has the extensive background under his belt.
+There’s always something new to learn, regardless if you are a complete beginner or a seasoned singer, it is necessary to keep up and be evaluated by someone that has an extensive background under his belt.
 We hear ourselves differently when we listen to ourselves talking or singing, and a teacher might have the right ears to assist us.
 I said “might”, because we must find the right one, don’t we?

 How to find out if someone is a good voice teacher?